 City Schoolyard Garden is….a video about growing gardens and growing healthy youth

 City Schoolyard Garden cultivates academic achievement, health, environmental stewardship, and community engagement through garden-based, experiential learning for Charlottesville youth.

 We are a nonprofit organization operating solely on the support of generous individuals, businesses and foundations.
-Come join us grow!
+Come help us grow!

 We’ll keep you updated on garden happenings, special events and volunteer opportunities, and we promise never to spam your inbox.